-At OrthoRegen, the Stem Cell technique we use for injuries to the joints and spine is The Gold Standard for stem cell regeneration.
-We don’t use just one type of regenerative therapy, but use four different kinds of Regenerative Orthopedics to help you avoid invasive surgery.
-Many other clinics only use one or two of these procedures, but not all four.
+Many other clinics only use one or two of these procedures.
+But, not all four.
 We use bone marrow stem cells as well as adipose (fat) stem cells.
-We also use PRP Prolotherapy to accelerate their healing.
+We also use PRP Prolotherapy to accelerate healing.
 In addition, we use Dextrose Prolotherapy on the outside of the joint to help stabilize the ligaments and tendons that hold the joint in place.
 This last step is critical for the success of the procedure.
-Without it, failure rates are high.
+And without it, failure rates are high.

-Using two sources of stem cells (bone and fat) as well as PRP Prolotherapy and Dextrose Prolotherapy is referred to as The Gold Standard for stem cell regeneration.
-We choose to use this procedure in cases where people have been told they either need their joint replaced, have bone-on-bone, advanced arthritis, cartilage loss or a combination of these.
+Using two sources of stem cells (bone and fat) as well as PRP Prolotherapy and Dextrose Prolotherapy is what is referred to as The Gold Standard for stem cell regeneration.
+And when is the Gold Standard recommended?
+We choose to use this procedure in various different circumstances.
+Examples include cases where people have been told they either need their joint replaced, have bone-on-bone, advanced arthritis, cartilage loss, or a combination of these.

 In this article, we would like to discuss Stem Cell Therapy for the regeneration of a degenerated joint.
-The goal of Stem Cell Therapy, as with all forms of Regenerative Orthopedics, is to stimulate injured tissues to repair.
+The goal of this treatment, as with all forms of Regenerative Orthopedics, is to stimulate injured tissues to repair.

 In conditions such as arthritis, the problem is typically progressive and degenerative, with a limited ability of the joint to heal itself.
-The joint is in a state where it is breaking down.
+And with arthritis, the joint is in a state where it is breaking down.
 What we want to do with Stem Cell Therapy is to get the joint in a state of building up.
-When we use Stem Cell Therapy, we are stimulating the body to repair the area to get it stronger.
-Stem Cell Therapy probably works by a lot of different mechanism but here are some proposed mechanisms:
+When we use this treatment, we stimulate the body to repair the area to get it stronger.
+Stem Cell Therapy probably works by a lot of different mechanisms but here are some proposed mechanisms:

-Any condition that is helped by one type of Regenerative Orthopedics (Stem Cell Therapy, PRP, Prolotherapy) can at least theoretically be helped by another type of Regenerative Orthopedics.
+Any condition helped by one type of Regenerative Orthopedics (Stem Cell Therapy, PRP, Prolotherapy) can, at least theoretically, be helped by another type of Regenerative Orthopedics.
 While Stem Cell Therapy is typically not used for ligament and tendon injuries, it surely can be used for those conditions.
-Most clinics, including OrthoRegen, use Stem Cell Therapy for cases of significant joint injury or severe degenerative arthritis in joints or even the spine.
-Those who are involved in treating people with articular cartilage degeneration or joint injury know that when these patients are treated with Stem Cell Therapy, the vast majority of them improve.

 We have found that Comprehensive Regenerative Orthopedics using the combination of all of these regenerative treatments works amazingly at accomplishing the results of repair and return to function in the patients we have treated, allowing them to return to the activities they enjoy in life.